usnistgov/dastard/README.md

 cd ~/go/src/github.com/usnistgov/dastard/
 make

-# Now add the go bin directory (typically, ~/go/bin) to your PATH.
-You should do the following
-# in your .bashrc, as well as at the shell prompt (to get immediate effect).
-export PATH=$PATH:`go env GOPATH`/bin
+# Check whether the GOPATH is in your bash path.
+If not, update ~/.bashrc to make it so.
+# This will fix the current terminal and all that run ~/.bashrc in the future, but not
+# any other existing terminals (until you do "source ~/.bashrc" in them).
+source update-path.sh
 ```

 ### MacOS Dependencies

-Get golang version 1.13 or higher, with MacPorts or homebrew, or by direct download.
-For Ports, assuming that MacPorts
+Get go version 1.13 or higher, with MacPorts or homebrew, or by direct download.
+For Ports, assuming
-is already installed, it's simple:
+that MacPorts is already installed, it's simple:
 ```
 sudo port install go
 ```